tfeb/star/README.md

 [^2]:	*Downward macro hygiene* problems happen when a macro binds variables which it should not.
 This is avoidable by using gensyms for names.  *Upward macro hygiene* problems happen when a macro makes assumptions that a function or variable is what it thinks it is, and has not been locally rebound above it.
 This is not avoidable in CL.
 It is almost never a problem (and never a problem for symbols in the `CL` package).

 	Upward macro hygiene problems almost never matter: downward ones often do.

+[^3]:	I think that *not* doing so is probably closer to correct, but I don't think the standard says.